Solange Knowles Deletes Controversial Tweet Targeting Grammys

 Solange Knowles has deleted her controversial tweets that bashed the Grammys for snubbing black artists.

-Solange angrily wrote the tweets after her sister Beyonce Knowles failed to win the Grammy award for album of the year during the award ceremony which was held on Sunday evening.
-The tweets took a jab at the Recording Academy for failing to recognize black artists as much as their white counterparts thus suggesting a race bias.
+Solange angrily wrote the tweets after her sister Beyonce Knowles failed to win the Grammy award for Album of the Year during the award ceremony which was held on Sunday evening.
+The tweets took a jab at the Recording Academy for allegedly failing to recognize black artists as much as their white counterparts, thus suggesting a race bias.
 Only two black artists have received the award in the last 20 years.

-“There have only been two black winners in the last 20 years for album of the year.
+“There have only been two black winners in the last 20 years for Album of the Year.
 There have been over 200 black artist[s] who have performed,” the Saints Records founder pointed out.

 #SolangeKnowles has a few words she would like to get off of her chest! ???? #PostAndDelete #Oop pic.twitter.com/0Vbb9cZ9kd